Gameplay Policies and Forms

 - A certified tournament director must organize and be present at the event. ****

 For any tournament to have ranked games, all games in the tournament between two USQ official teams must be ranked, and this must be announced by the organizers before registration.
+All games as scheduled by the tournament director(s) must be played out unless conditions are unsafe, including travel considerations.
 This is so a team cannot claim, after the fact, that a game should not be ranked (e.g. after a loss).
 Rankings provide pool seeding for regional championships and the US Quidditch Cup.

 For tournaments with four or fewer teams, the certified tournament director who is organizing the event may also have another role at the event (e.g. player, referee, coach, etc.).
-For tournaments with five or more teams, the certified TD must be a dedicated TD who does not have any other role at the event.
-The exception to this is at tournaments that are co-run by multiple certified TDs who have each been heavily involved in the planning of the event.
-In this case, only one of these TDs must be a dedicated TD at any given time.
+For tournaments with five or more teams, there must be at least one certified TD who is not playing at all times.
+The non-playing certified TD does not need to be exclusively one person who serves in that role for the entire duration of the event.
+The non-playing TD can change between multiple certified TDs throughout the event.
+For tournaments using three or more pitches, there must be an additional certified TD involved with the planning of the event.

 For a tournament to have USQ official games in the standings, the tournament director must submit the scores to the USQ website.
+TDs should submit scores within two days of the event.
 The TD must also submit an event report after the match or tournament.
+More information on submitting scores and event reports is available here.

 If a game is suspended, it must be resumed within 24 hours of the listed end time of the event on the website.
 If a suspended game is not resumed by that deadline, the game will be considered abandoned.
 Abandoned games are not submitted to the USQ standings, and will not count towards season play requirements.